 In this study, data recorded in the health sector were used.
 The researchers were not involved in data collection and were not aware of the accuracy of the information.

 ETHICS APPROVAL AND CONSENT TO PARTICIPATE

-All procedures performed in the study involving human participants were in accordance with the ethical standards of the institutional and national research committee and with the 1975 Helsinki Declaration and its later amendments or comparable ethical standards.
 This article reports the results of a research project approved by Jiroft University of Medical Sciences with the code of ethics (IR.JMU.REC.1400.021.).

 HUMAN AND ANIMAL RIGHTS